laminas/laminas-mvc/doc/book/zend.mvc.intro.md

 The `init()` method will basically do the following:
 - Grabs the application configuration and pulls from the `service_manager` key, creating a `ServiceManager`
-    instance with it and with the default services shipped with `Zend\Mvc`;
+    instance with it and with the default services shipped with `Laminas\Mvc`;

 - Create a service named `ApplicationConfig` with the application configuration array;
 - Grabs the `ModuleManager` service and load the modules;